cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/06_scheduling-drain.md

 # Draining Nodes

-## 1. Display all nodes and choose one to cordon
+## 1. Display all Nodes and choose one to cordon

 ```bash
 kubectl get nodes